hvillase/sonotexto/README.md

 n.rec(1, 1, 1, 1)
 ```

-6 To listen the Buffers run this lines:
+6 To listen the Buffers run these lines:

 ```
 Synth(\b1)